zachprogramming1684/zachprogramming1684/README.md

 ## About me
-I am a driven, passionate computer science student looking to expand my professional experience and apply my problem solving skills as a backend software engineer.
+I am a driven, passionate computer science student looking to expand my professional experience and apply my problem solving skills as a software engineer.
 I am constantly striving to learn new technologies and get the most out of my coursework!

 ## Projects
 1. Car Comparison API